Canadian Gold Maple Leaf: Specifications

+Some dealers have complained about the production quality of the Gold Maples.

 Special issues

 99.999% Gold Maple Leaf

 The gold Maple Leaf coin was .999 pure until 1982, when its purity was raised to .9999.
 Some coins are issued at a purity of .99999; this standard does not replace the Mint's .9999 Gold Maple Leaf coins, but is instead reserved for special editions.
+In 1999, the mint celebrated twenty years of the $100 Maple Leaf coin by issuing coins with a hologram, struck directly onto the coin's surface, rather than as a separate step.